browserengineering/book/book/visual-effects.md

 So there you have it.
 Now we don't have just a boring browser that can only draw simple input boxes plus text.
 It now supports:

-* Arbitrary position and size of boxes
-* Background images
 * Opacity
 * Blending
 * Non-rectangluar clips
-* 2D transforms
+* Surfaces for scrolling and animations

 ::: {.further}
 [This blog post](https://ciechanow.ski/alpha-compositing/) gives a really nice